 where $\langle{m}\rangle$ is the average stellar mass in the cluster and $\sigma{}_{\rm SC}$ is the velocity dispersion.
 In the example, we consider an extremely high velocity dispersion $\sigma{}_{\rm SC}=100$ km s$^{-1}$.
-Hence, binaries that will produce BBH mergers are hard binaries even in the most extreme star clusters and survive ionization.
+Hence, binaries that will produce BBH mergers are hard binaries even in the most extreme star clusters and should survive ionization.
 This assumption breaks in the immediate vicinity of a super-massive BH.
 For example, inside the influence radius of a supermassive BH with mass $m_{\rm BH}=10^6$ M$_\odot$, the typical velocities are $\sim{}120\,{}{\rm km}\,{}{\rm s}^{-1}\,{}(a/0.01\,{}{\rm pc})^{-1/2}\,{}(m_{\rm BH}/10^6\,{}{\rm M}_\odot)$.
 In this extreme case, even BBHs and their stellar progenitors might be soft binaries and might be broken.
 On the other hand, dynamical hardening might also be very effective as the BBH gets closer to a supermassive BH by dynamical friction, allowing the BBH to avoid ionization and even speeding up its merger \citep{arcasedda2020b}.

 Here, we make no assumptions about the formation of NSCs.
 If some of them, if not all, are formed by the hierarchical assembly of GCs \citep{tremaine1975,capuzzo1993}, this might have a crucial impact on the population of BBHs.
-In fact, the GCs might be already depleted of merger remnants (because of the relatively low escape velocity) before merging to build up the NSC.
+In fact, the GCs might already be depleted of merger remnants (because of their relatively low escape velocity) before merging to build up a NSC.
 Moreover, we neglect the AGN disk formation channel \citep{mckernan2012,stone2017,bartos2017,mckernan2018,yang2020}.
 Including the physics of AGN disks can boost the contribution of galactic nuclei to the total merger rate and to $N$g mergers.
 AGN disk physics can further speed up the pairing and merger of our BHs.
 We will include the AGN disk scenario in future work.